U.S. judge orders resumption in federal drilling auctions in setback for Biden - Up News Info

 He also said the states had a “substantial likelihood of success” with their lawsuit.

-In a statement, an Interior Department spokesperson said the agency would comply with the decision and that its upcoming report “will include initial findings on the state of the federal conventional energy programs, as well as outline next steps and recommendations for the Department and Congress to improve stewardship of public lands and waters, create jobs, and build a just and equitable energy future.”
+In a statement, an Interior Department spokesperson said the agency’s upcoming report “will include initial findings on the state of the federal conventional energy programs, as well as outline next steps and recommendations for the Department and Congress to improve stewardship of public lands and waters, create jobs, and build a just and equitable energy future.”

-Louisiana Attorney General Jeff Landry called the judge’s decision “a victory not only for the rule of law but also for the thousands of workers who produce affordable energy for Americans.”
+The attorneys general of both Louisiana and West Virginia praised the decision.
+Louisiana Attorney General Jeff Landry called it “a victory not only for the rule of law but also for the thousands of workers who produce affordable energy for Americans.”

+The states joining Louisiana’s lawsuit were Alabama, Alaska, Arkansas, Georgia, Mississippi, Missouri, Montana, Nebraska, Oklahoma, Texas, Utah and West Virginia.
+All have Republican attorneys general.
+Louisiana Governor John Bel Edwards is a Democrat.